Eco Cinema: More Than National Geographic

 Penguins just like us

 Jacquet told the story as if he was chronicling a story of people looking for the love of their life.
-Human nature is just that – nature: mating customs, the struggle for survival, the social rituals of penguins strongly resemble that of people.
+Human nature is just that – nature: mating customs, the struggle for survival, and the social rituals of penguins strongly resemble that of people.
 Even though March of Penguins was chock-full of childish simplifications, it was a huge success.
-Suffice it to say, that in addition to the Oscar it has been awarded a Cesar and 120 million dollars box office revenue.
+Suffice it to say, that in addition to the Oscar, it has been awarded a Cesar and 120 million dollars in box office revenue.

-Nature documentaries have long ceased to be a solely educational medium or entertainment for the National Geographic, Discovery or Planet enthusiasts.
+Nature documentaries have long since ceased to be a solely educational medium or entertainment for National Geographic, Discovery or Planet enthusiasts.
 Their intellectual and artistic ambitions go much further.
 For forty years, this concept has been explored by Godfrey Reggio, the creator of an incredible trilogy: Koyaanisqatsi (1982), Powaqqatsi (1988) and Nagoyqatsi (2002).

 The title of the first film in the series is in the language of the North-American Hopi Indians and means ‘life out of balance’.
 This is the focal point of Reggio’s astonishing films.
 Shooting each one of them took many years: the first part took the American director seven years to film.
-Reggio travelled around the United States (Koyaanisqatsi) and later, the rest of the world (Powaqqatsi and Nagoyqatsi) looking for remainders of natural beauty and order.
+Reggio travelled around the United States (for Koyaanisqatsi) and later, the rest of the world (for Powaqqatsi and Nagoyqatsi) looking for remainders of natural beauty and order.
 He showed nature, technology, destruction, the longing for order, which is guaranteed – just as in the texts of the transcendentalists – by nature itself.

-… and ideologists
+… & ideologists

 Koyaanisqatsi started trends of filming nature documentaries engaged in the journalistic discourse fighting to save the planet from oblivion as well as philosophical nature films.
 It is no coincidence that it was Ron Fricke, before his debut as the cameraman of Koyaanisqatsi, who produced two other films of the genre – Baraka (1992) and Samsara (2011).
 He developed a style of nature documentaries based solely on breath-taking imagery –unnecessary commentary would only disturb the carefully crafted narration and drama created by the shots themselves and editing.

-It is likely that ‘eco-propagandist’ films such as Davis Guggenheim’s Oscar-winning Inconvenient Truth (2006) about the dangers of global warming or the Walencik’s Tętno Pierwotnej Puszczy, in which the directors called for absolute protection of the Białowieża Forest and retaining it in its natural state already in the 1990s, would also have not been created.
+It is likely that ‘eco-propagandist’ films such as Davis Guggenheim’s Oscar-winning Inconvenient Truth (2006), about the dangers of global warming, or the Walenciks’ Tętno Pierwotnej Puszczy, in which the directors called for absolute protection of the Białowieża Forest and retaining it in its natural state already in the 1990s, would also have not been created.